 It simplifies workflow.

 However, what you might need to know is that you can’t make use of Planable to schedule your blog posts or automatically publish them to WordPress.

 To start with, Planable offers a forever free plan.
 In addition, there are three other plans; Starter, Premium, and Enterprise.

 The Starter plan costs $33 per month.
 The Premium plan costs $83 per month.
 And the Enterprise plan, as usual, offers a custom pricing.

 Great question.
 Each of the tools has its strength and weakness.
 And your budget and your marketing need also matters.

 The majority of the tools offer more than just a content calendar.
-Some offer automations to publish directly to your blog.
+Some offer automation to publish directly to your blog.

 Speaking of which is the best, you need to consider what your business needs.

 That said, if you’re still finding it hard to decide, I recommend my best pick which is ContentCal and Notion.